PRich57/short-url/README.md

 - Accessible after logging in, the Profile page features a built-in URL shortener for convenience.
 - Manage and delete your previously shortened URLs, Deletion is permanent, and the short URL path becomes reusable.
-- Permanently delete your account, which also disables and deletes all associated short URLs, freeing them up for future use.
+- Permanently delete your account, which also disables and deletes all associated shortened URLs, freeing them up for future use.

 ##### Navigation